-The Darul Uloom aims to consult all relevant personal in regards to the wellbeing and progress of all students.
+The Darul Uloom aims to consult all relevant personnel regarding the well-being and progress of all students.
 This includes:

-- Consultation with parents and carers where appropriate to provide parents with support strategies for young people and involve parents with the progress of their child. - In the case of a Special Educational Needs Evaluation such as diagnosing a student with a particular disability the Darul Uloom will engage with all relevant personal such as: Educational Diagnosticians, General and Special Educators, Medical Doctors and all other related service providers.
+- Consultation with parents and carers where appropriate to provide parents with support strategies for young people and involve parents in their child's progress. - In the case of a Special Educational Needs Evaluation, such as diagnosing a student with a particular disability, Darul Uloom will engage with all relevant personnel, such as Educational Diagnosticians, General and Special Educators, Medical Doctors, and all other related service providers.